 The finality of losing a loved one can feel surreal.
 One day they’re there, the next they’re not.
 A funeral, celebration of life, or other type of memorial service provides a space to gather with loved ones and say goodbye.
 But the impermanence of an event can leave families finding it hard to grapple with the actuality of their loss.
 Memorials provide a more tangible closure to a life and help loved ones acknowledge their loss.

-We’ve seen countless families find strength, healing and even joy in having a permanent place to return to and pay their respects to their loved ones.
-We encourage those interested in preplanning, or who have already preplanned but have not included in it some type of memorialization, to include a niche, engraved marker, park bench, or permanent resting place for their remains.
+We’ve seen countless families find strength, healing, and even joy in having a permanent place to return to and pay their respects to their loved ones.
+We encourage those interested in preplanning services, or who have already preplanned but have not included in it some type of memorialization, to include a niche, engraved marker, park bench, or permanent resting place for their remains.
 It is a gift that will provide comfort to your family long after you have gone.